backupbrew/switchbrew/IPC Marshalling.md

 No user-process-\>sysmodule memcpy is done for outbufs, only sysmodule-\>user-process.

+Buffer descriptor X copies memory into a "pointer buffer" that the IPC server specifies to the kernel by preparing a message with a C descriptor pointing to the pointer buffer before calling svcReplyAndReceive.
+Addresses in the X descriptors are transmuted to point into the pointer buffer, and if data doesn't fit in the pointer buffer, 0xce01 is returned back to the client.

 ## Raw data section

 ![An example of an IPC message with a type 0xA buffer in it.
 Red is